-As the amount of daylight decreases it’s important that we adjust our driving habits.
-Driving in darkness can make normal driving maneuvers more difficult.
+As the amount of daylight decreases, it’s vital that we adjust our driving habits.
+Driving in darkness can make routine driving maneuvers more difficult.
 One of those maneuvers is backing up your car.
-While new cars have backup cameras and other technology that can assist, you shouldn’t rely solely on them.
+While new vehicles have backup cameras and other technology that can assist, you shouldn’t rely solely on them.
 Blind spots and the extra hours of darkness can be dangerous for pedestrians.

 Whether you’re a veteran or a new driver, here are some tips that can help you navigate this darker time of year:

 1. Turn your head.